My Quiet Kitchen

 Two rounds of almond cheese on a platter.

-Now it's time to think about all the delicious ways you can use dairy-free queso fresco, like spicy soups and chili, enchiladas, burritos, tacos, nachos, curries, noodle dishes, salads, PIZZA, and even as a spread for crackers and toast!
+Now it's time to think about all the delicious ways you can use dairy-free queso fresco, like spicy vegan soups and chili, charro beans, vegan enchiladas, burritos, lentil tacos, vegan nachos, noodle dishes, salads, pizza, and even as a spread for crackers and toast!

 I hope you love this vegan cheese as much as we do.
 I would love to hear from you if you try it.
 You can leave a comment below, rate the recipe, and even share a photo of your vegan cheese on instagram -----> tag @myquietkitchen so I don't miss it!